sisl/BackwardMCTS/README.md

 Consturct a backward Monte Carlo tree and search to find portions of the belief space in POMDPs that are guaranteed to lead to a certain outcome.
 This package is integrated into the [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) ecosystem.

+This is the official repo for the paper:

+    Yildiz, A., Yel, E., Vazquez-Chanlatte, M., Wray, K., Kochenderfer, M., Witwicki, S., "Backward Monte Carlo Tree Search: Charting Unsafe Regions in the Belief-Space" (2023, In Review).

 ## Installation